 Honouring National Cybersecurity Awareness Month with 10 Tips

 We live in a world where one click can cost your business thousands, and even millions of dollars.
-Ideally, everyone in your business should be engaged in ongoing cybersecurity training and awareness, but in many instances of cyber breaches, the user was the root cause and they had no idea how to identify a cyber threats if they were exposed to one.
+Ideally, everyone in your business should be engaged in ongoing cybersecurity training and awareness, but in many instances of cyber breaches, the user was the root cause and had no idea how to identify cyber threats if they were exposed to one.

 We have put together this list which consists of actionable to-do’s that can help anyone stay alert and safe online.
 There’s no better time than National Cybersecurity Awareness Month to start educating yourself and your users.
 Here are our top 10 cyber security tips for your users: